sbb-design-systems/lyne-components/src/components/sbb-tooltip/readme.md

 ### When to use

-- Describe icons and buttons
+- Describe icons and buttons.
-- When more information is useful in helping a user make decisions
+- When more information is useful to help a user making decisions.
-- When an element needs more context or explanation
+- When an element needs more context or explanation.
-- Use when defining a term or inline item
+- When defining a term or inline item.

 ### Accessibility